Pinako User Guide

 Node Annotations

 Every node in the tree can carry Stars, Tags, and Memos: lightweight tools for adding context and making nodes easier to recognize or find at a glance.
+The AI Librarian can also apply or update them in bulk.

 Stars